Investigation into the Hamilton Niagara Haldimand Brant Local Health Integration Network’s use of community engagement in its decision-making process

 This symposium and workshop was held on March 11, 2009.
 It was a collaboration between Ontario’s 14 LHINs and The Change Foundation.

-The HNHB LHIN’s website includes this link to EPIC.
+The HNHB LHIN’s website includes This link opens in a new tabthis link to EPIC.

 The LHIN uses these funds to support its planning, funding and integration roles, including community engagement.
 While the April 1, 2007 – March 31, 2010 Accountability Agreement with the Ministry refers to $4.028 million being allocated for this purpose, the LHIN advised that $5 million is actually used to operate the LHIN.